Policies

 Code of Conduct

 The purpose of our Code of Conduct is to affirm our strong dedication to the highest standards of business conduct.
-It applies to all Allwyn LS staff and it details the actions and behaviour expected (i.e. acceptable and unacceptable behaviours) when representing Allwyn.
+It applies to all Allwyn LS staff and it details the actions and behaviour expected (i.e. acceptable and unacceptable behaviours) when representing Allwyn LS.
 This also links to our Whistleblowing policy.

 Training and Awareness